 Motivated by the difficulties associated with needing to hill up around grafted vines each winter to protect some buds of the scion in the case of a severe winter, we have conducted research on growing vinifera vines on their own roots.
 Root-form phylloxera throws a potential monkey wrench to this strategy.
 We have been asking, therefore, whether we can manage root-form phylloxera well enough with insecticides to allow the use of own rooted vinifera vines in some circumstances.
 We have been looking at this issue in two ways.
 One is conducting insecticide efficacy trials.
 To date we have found that both Movento applied to foliage and the insecticide Admire Pro applied through a drip system or as a drench have been fairly effective in reducing galling on the roots of V. vinfera and Concord vines.
 Our second approach has been to study the potential of growing own-rooted vinifera (hence, not necessary to hill up) by using insecticides (Admire Pro) to mitigate negative effects of root form phylloxera.
 We now have several years' worth of data.
-Own-rooted vines when treated with insecticide had at least as much live periderm at the end of the five-year study as grafted vines while untreated own-rooted vines had significantly less periderm.
+Own-rooted vines when treated with insecticide had at least as much live periderm at the end of the fiveyear study as grafted vines while untreated own-rooted vines had significantly less periderm.
 Yield was slightly larger for vines treated with Admire Pro regardless of whether they were grafted or not.
 Lowest yields were found on control vines.
 Our results should be interpreted with caution.
-It does appear, however, that at least some of the negative effects associated with growing own-rooted vines can be mitigated over the short-term through the use of Admire Pro insecticide, at least at one site in New York.
-Although we did not test it in this study.
-I expect we would get similar results using Movento instead of Admire Pro.
+It does appear, however, that at least some of the negative effects associated with growing ownrooted vines can be mitigated over the short-term through the use of Admire Pro insecticide, at least at one site in New York.
+Although we did not test it in this study, I expect we would get similar results using Movento instead of Admire Pro.
 There are a number of good reasons to use rootstock with vinifera and some hybrid grapes, resistance to grape phylloxera being one of them.
 And the rootstocks we have been using in New York have worked very well and maintained resistance to grape phylloxera.
+There are a couple of insecticides labeled for the control of leaf-form phylloxera, although we do not have a welldefined treatment threshold at this time.
+The neonicotinoid Assail (acetamiprid) and the pyrethroid Danitol (fenpropathrin) are labeled for the leaf-form of grape phylloxera as is the systemic insecticide Movento.
+Soil applied Admire Pro is also systemic to the foliage and therefore will provide control of leaf-form phylloxera as well as some other sucking insects such as leafhoppers.
+Similarly, the neonicotinoid Platinum (cannot use on Long Island) is also labeled against grape phylloxera.